F-Hossam/vacation-planner/README.md

 *Vacation Planner* offered multiple features for the user to ease his experience in this web application:

+- Provide security to the user by hashing his password after register.
+- Provide privacy by offering JWT for 1h and deleting it after logout.
 - Generate a vacation plan based on the user inputs through a HTML form.
 - Give multiple options for the user to select the right one which suits his needs.
 - Provide the ability of saving the generated plan so it can be accessible through the home page for future viewing.